-Save the date!
-You won’t want to miss Who Speaks for the Trees? – How Forests that Store Carbon can Help Save the Planet, a free webinar presented by the West Virginia Center on Climate Change on Friday, July 29th.
+Thanks to everyone who attended Who Speaks for the Trees? – How Forests that Store Carbon can Help Save the Planet, a free webinar presented by the West Virginia Center on Climate Change and Friends of Blackwater.

 Over the past four decades, forests have moderated climate change by absorbing about one-quarter of the carbon emitted by human activities.
 Forests are a vital part of the carbon cycle, storing and releasing this element in a dynamic process of growth, decay, disturbance and renewal.
 At this free program you can learn what forest management strategies are most successful in solving the climate crisis – and why!